drbaselali/earth-obs/README.md

 1- Data Processing using pandas, geopandas

-2- Statistics, scatter plots, heatmaps and geographic mapping using seaborn, umap and matplotlip
+2- Statistics, scatter plots, heatmaps and geographic mapping using seaborn, umap and matplotlib

 3- HDBSCAN clustering and GLOSH outlier detection (unsupervised learning) using hdbscan library in Python